John Roberts (mayor): Career in New Zealand

 On 26 January 1870, he married Louisa Jane, second daughter of the surveyor who laid out Dunedin, Charles Kettle, and they had at least nine children.

 As a Stock and station agent Sir John Roberts took a keen interest in agricultural and pastoral matters and was a leading promoter and a life governor of the Otago Agricultural and Pastoral Association.
 In addition to his interest in Mosgiel Woollen he was an original director and for many years chairman of New Zealand's pioneer refrigerated meat export business founded in 1881, New Zealand Refrigerating Company Limited.

 He was deputy chairman of Union Steamship Company, when he retired in 1914 the biggest shipping line in the southern hemisphere.
 For two years he was a director of Colonial Bank of New Zealand from which he retired in 1891 before it was saved and swallowed during an 1895 crisis by the Bank of New Zealand.

 As well as serving as Dunedin's mayor (1889–1890), Roberts' participation in the life of the community included service in these public institutions: president of the Dunedin Chamber of Commerce, the Otago University committee including chairman of its finance committee, representing Kaikorai in the Otago Provincial Council from June 1873 until its abolition in October 1876 and representing Deep Stream riding in the Taieri County Council.
 For his presidency of the 1889 Dunedin Exhibition he was awarded a companionship of the Order of St Michael and St George in the 1891 New Year Honours.

 He was appointed a Knight Bachelor in the 1920 King's Birthday Honours.
 The freedom of his native town Selkirk was conferred on him in 1932.
-He died in Dunedin on 13 September 1934 a few weeks before his 89th birthday.
+He died in Dunedin on 13 September 1934 at age 88.
 His wife had died in 1922.